 Who Are We?

-This house church site has been put together by David and Margaret Allis (and their 6 wonderful kids).
-We are establishing a missional church in Devonport Auckland that meets in our home (unless you live nearby and have better coffee).
+This house church site was put together by David and Margaret Allis .
+We ran a missional house church in Devonport Auckland until recently.
+We are now exploring other missional alternatives.

 We hope this site will serve the emerging missional church (house, home, micro, organic, simple, liquid, street, XYZ, edge) in New Zealand.